 Available from: Argos

 Gear4 has been busy reinventing themselves recently and the Black line is a direct answer to this.
-Coming in two versions, the Gear4 Black Stream 3 is one of two solid multi-room speakers which pack in a lot of connectivity at a very competitive price.
+Coming in two versions, the Gear4 Black Stream 1 is the portable variant of the range marketed as something you can take to a park or party.

 DirectStream and HomeStream allow you to connect to the speaker using a WI-FI network, as all Stream models have a modem built into the device.
 The former requires a router and multiple speakers can be linked through your home network.
 The latter sets the speaker up as a WI-FI hotspot, so you can connect directly to it.
 Unfortunately, if you want to play music using these modes you’ll need to download the Gear4 Stream application, which is still a complete mess.
 The app has not gotten any better since we last used it, with the same awkward user interface and weird design bugs.
 Losing my album artwork and not even having the ability to alphabetize my songs is a bit of a joke.

 With a rated battery life of 8 hours, we found the claim to be mostly true.
 It’s a reasonable figure that sits in the middle of most other speakers, providing just enough juice for a house party but nothing more.
 Cranking it out at full volume for an extended period will dip the result a bit, but on the most part you should be able to rely on this to last the night.

 Sound quality is not as impressive as its bigger brother, the Stream 3, and there’s a lack of waterproofing.
 While this is still a perfectly good speaker at a very cheap price, it’s lacks the critical wow factor to really help it stand out.